reaakasumi/NLP/README.md

 a set of per annotator labels indicating whether each individual annotator thought this datapoint constituted a hallucination or not --> 'label'
 model name --> 'model'

+## If you want to run the whole repository, run the file main_pipeline.py
+Otherwise for a individual approach you can follow the steps below.

 ## Milestone 1: Data Analysis and Preprocessing
 ### Data Analysis